 When staying in any city, arguably the main consideration is accommodation expense.
-Whether you're seeking luxury or cheap hotels in Huntington Beach, amenities vary depending on the time of year.
+Whether you're seeking luxury or cheap hotels in Huntington Beach, amenities vary depending on the budget.

 Typically, $200 a night and below will be an inn or motel for this area.
 For cheap hotels in Huntington Beach, prices can go as low as $79 a night.

 Expect a clean stay but older decor.
 Many include an outdoor pool, free breakfast, parking, and WiFi.
 The entry to the room is outside which may not be desirable.

 For Luxury hotels in Huntington Beach, expect to pay north of $220 a night.
 Even at this level, there are considerations.
-Older construction vs. new, premium services, and proximity to surrounding area, and fees.
+Older construction vs. new, premium services, and proximity to surrounding area, and add on fees.
 The hotel tax in HB is 10% per night.

-Before booking a hotel, read many review sites starting with the most recent.
+Read many review sites starting with the most recent.
 Occasionally bad reviews happen.
 No one is perfect.
-If you see a pattern, that's cause for concern, To lock in savings, use a travel site as prices listed are if you booked direct.
+If you see a pattern, that's cause for concern, To lock in savings, use a travel site.
+The prices listed are if you booked direct.

 1. Best Western Harbour Inn & Suites.
 16912 Pacific Coast Hwy.
-Tel: (562) 592-4770. $129 a night.
+Tel: (562) 592-4770.
+Cost $129 a night.
 Technically, it's in Sunset Beach but right near the border.

 PROS: Mins to the beach and kayak rentals.
 Free Parking, breakfast, WIFI.
 It's not in the thick of the action but it's tough to beat the price.